My top tips for visiting wedding fairs...

 See who will be there

 Many wedding fairs will share which vendors will be at their fairs in advance, meaning you can look up their website and Instagram and put together a list of those who you love and really want to talk to.
-If it's a big wedding fair this can be a really good idea to make sure you prioritise who you want to speak to and don't miss anyone out when you get distracted by the free alcoholic candy floss samples... (this is a real thing - check out Blake Entertainment!)
+If it's a big wedding fair this can be a great idea to make sure you prioritise who you speak to and don't miss anyone out when you get distracted by the free alcoholic candy floss samples... (this is a real thing - check out Blake Entertainment!)

 Make a date of it!